 Yi pointed out that China’s current demographic profile bears an ominous resemblance to that of Japan in 1992.
 It is a snapshot of a society characterized by ever fewer births, a shrinking number of workers, and a surging elderly population.

 Japan’s prolonged birth dearth had, by the end of the nineties, produced the world’s first “demographic recession.”
 I would argue that China’s decades-long one-child policy has now produced its second.

-In fact, birthrates in China have fallen further and faster than in Japan because of decades of government coercion.
-And they will continue to fall because so many millions of girls have been eliminated from the population because of a cultural preference for sons.
+In fact, birth rates in China have fallen further and faster than in Japan because of decades of government coercion.
+And they will continue to fall because so many millions of females have been eliminated from the population because of a cultural preference for males.

-All this is to say that the old-age tsunami that is about to hit China’s economy will be even more severe than the one that sent Japan’s into recession 20 years ago.
+All this is to say that the old-age tsunami that is about to hit China’s economy will be even more severe than the one that sent Japan into recession 20 years ago.

 Add to this a further critical difference between Japan and China.
 The Land of the Rising Sun grew rich before it grew old.
 The Middle Kingdom is growing old—rapidly—while it is still relatively poor.

 Japan possessed the wealth to weather its demographic recession, although its economy has never recovered its original dynamism and vitality.
 China, which has only recently joined the ranks of middle-income countries, will quickly run out of options.